 When starting a Youtube channel, the most important things to keep in mind are consistency in terms of a publishing schedule (1 or 2 videos posted at the same times each week are the best) and the quality of the content.

-A side hustle is an informal job or ventures an individual may use in order to supplement their income from their primary job.
+A side hustle is an informal job or venture an individual may use in order to supplement their income from their primary job.
 This is a great way to increase your income which in turn increases your surplus if you manage to keep expenses level over time.

 Side hustles can take up as much or as little of your time as you choose and the 21 ideas I’ve listed above are just a drop in the ocean in terms of the various possible side hustles out there.